Curious why so many leading companies are adopting headless CMS?

 CDN Integration: Leveraging Content Delivery Networks can provide additional layers of security, including DDoS protection and web application firewalls.

-As we see, headless architecture not only strengthens defenses against cyber threats but also provides the agility to adapt to emerging security challenges.
+As we see, headless architecture not only strengthens defenses against cyber threats but also provides the agility to adapt to future security challenges.

-Initially, setting up a headless CMS might seem like an investment.
+Initially, setting up a headless CMS might seem like a big investment.
 But over time, the efficiencies it creates can lead to significant cost savings.
-Maintenance becomes simpler and less costly, as you can update backend or frontend independently.
-Furthermore, the ability to use off-the-shelf front-end solutions reduces development time and costs.
+Maintenance is simpler and less expensive, as you can update backend or frontend independently.

 Some of the common solutions built with headless CMS are static websites, web apps, mobile apps, e-commerce, and even content for smart devices, but there are no limitations.
 Check the caisy solutions page to learn more.